 At first glance, one can doubt if it’s Mughal architecture at all.
 From an architectural perspective, it appears to be a mixture of Mughal and Rajput architecture.
 The combination of chhatris above and the coconut trees in front looks fantastic.

 You will see deers and some other friendly animals wandering freely.
 No tourists are allowed to roam in the garden.

 Inside the main building, a lamp hangs upwards, which at that time used to glow.
-The geometric shapes and artistry on the walls combining with different colors will hook your eyes.
+The geometric shapes and artistry on the walls combined with different colors will hook your eyes.

 A slope-like path leads down the basement, which I found no less than a cave.

-No plush carvings, no magnificent artwork.
-My mind was shocked that one of the greatest rulers of Indian history and his burial ground is so ordinary.
+There are no posh carvings, no magnificent artwork; I was shocked that one of the greatest rulers of Indian history and his burial ground is so ordinary.

 Then I came to know that in 1688, the Jats of Bharatpur attacked under the leadership of Raja Singh and plundered golden wall layers and precious jewels around the tomb.
 Later it was renovated by the British Governor-General Lord Curzon.

 You will see some other tombs which may have been of Akbar’s daughters or Begums after coming outside.
 The north gate has been destroyed, and the area around it is deserted.
 There is no permission to go there.

 Akbar’s Death and the Construction of the Mausoleum